PREPARING YOU FOR GOING HOME

 Support contact numbers

 It's important that you feel informed and safe at all times.
 If you have any questions when you return home from hospital, please refer to your surgeon first.
 Their contact details can be found on your discharge summary.
-If you are unable to contact your surgeon in the first instance please contact your family doctor or your local Accident and Medical Clinic.
+If you are unable to contact your surgeon in the first instance, please contact your family doctor or your local accident and medical clinic.

 For extra support:

-• During the day you are more than welcome to call our Ascot Hospital main line 09 520 9500 or Mercy Hospital main line 09 6235700 and ask for the ward and talk to the charge nurse Manager.
+• During the day you are more than welcome to call our Ascot Hospital main line 09 520 9500 or Mercy Hospital main line 09 6235700 and ask for the ward and talk to the Charge Nurse Manager.

 • After hours you may contact the Clinical Nurse Advisor at Ascot Hospital, on 027 441 0919 or Mercy Hospital on 027 488 1677.

 You may be advised to go to your family doctor for a follow-up check one week after discharge, or to visit your surgeon's clinic.
 Your surgeon will let you know how to make this appointment.
-This allows your surgeon to check your progress, provide you with any test results and give you the chance to ask any remaining questions.
+This allows your surgeon to check your progress, provide you with any test results, and give you the chance to ask any remaining questions.